Frequently Asked Questions

-At your face-to-face consultation with one of experienced nurse prescribers a full assessment will be carried out and dermal fillers will be explained to you.
-For most patients tear trough dermal fillers are combined with cheek dermal fillers in order to give structural support to the midface and to give you the most natural results, addressing the anatomical changes that happen with age.
-All of this will be discussed with you at your consultation and your nurse prescriber will provide you with an honest and effective treatment plan.
+At your face-to-face consultation with one of our experienced nurse prescribers, a full assessment will be carried out and dermal fillers will be explained to you.
+For most patients tear trough dermal fillers are combined with cheek dermal fillers, in order to give structural support to the midface and to give you the most natural results, addressing the anatomical changes that happen with age.
+All of this will be discussed with you at your consultation and your nurse prescriber will provide you with an honest and effective treatment plan for your under eye filler.
 All of the potential side effects and risks will be explained to you thoroughly so that you can make an informed decision about proceeding with treatment.
-We will ask you about your past medical history and will need to know any medications you are currently taking or have taken recently, both prescribed and over the counter.
+We will ask you about your past medical history and we will need to know any medications you are currently taking or have taken recently, both prescribed and over the counter.
 It is important to tell us if you have had previous non-surgical treatments, and if you know the product used this would be helpful.
 If you proceed with a treatment option, we will require you to read and sign a consent form, after which, photographs will be taken of your face and the treatment area, all stored on your file with us for future reference.
 Please arrive for your appointment with minimal make up as this will need to be removed and the treatment area cleansed.
 After your treatment all of your aftercare instructions will be discussed with you, as well as being sent to you via email, together with an out-of-hours telephone number.

 What Should I Do Before Treatment?

 If you are happy after your tear trough filler consultation, and if you decide to proceed with the treatment, then you can book an appointment before you leave.

 - We advise that you abstain from alcohol for 24 hours before your tear trough filler.